 ERA PerMed - Transnational Call in Personalised Medicine

-ERA PerMed will soon launch a second Joint Transnational Call for collaborative innovative research projects in Personalised Medicine.
-Deadline for pre-proposals: March 2019, invited full proposals: 17 June 2019.
+ERA PerMed has launched the second Joint Transnational Call for collaborative innovative research projects in Personalised Medicine.
+Deadline for pre-proposals: 7 March 2019, invited full proposals: 17 June 2019.

 ERA PerMed is an ERA-Net Cofund, supported by 32 partners of 23 countries and co-funded by the European Commission (EC).

 This call aims at fostering research and innovation activities building close linkages between basic biomedical research, clinical research, bioinformatics, epidemiology, socio-economic research, as well as research on the integration of PM into clinical practice and on ethical, legal and social implications.

 The overarching goal is to improve disease management, with better patient stratification, diagnostics and treatment protocols, and disease prevention.

 Proposals must be interdisciplinary and clearly demonstrate the potential impact in PM as well as the added value of transnational collaboration.

 Projects must cover the Research area 3 "Research towards Responsible Implementation in Health Care"

 In addition, one or both of the following:

 - Research area 1: Translating Basic to Clinical Research and Beyond